Vincent615/VAE_Fashion-MNIST/README.md

 # VAE_Fashion-MNIST
-**A simple VAE Model with 98.8% Accuracy**
+**A simple VAE Model** with ~98.8% accuracy on Fashion MNIST Dataset

-train.py is the code to train the model with the Fashion MNIST Dataset.
-Note that the accuracy is different based on the test model.
+train.py is the code to train the model.
+Note that the accuracy might differ based on the test model's accuracy.

 ## Prerequisites